ultramango/gear360pano/README.md

 Latest Changes:

+- 2018-04-23: small fixes, updated Windows video stitching - should match Linux version now (may have bugs still), added tests for Windows scripts.
-- 2018-02-18: splitted scripts into Windows and Linux part (.cmd, .sh), updated pannellum library, fixed problem with xargs.
+- 2018-02-18: splitted scripts into Windows and Linux part (.cmd, .sh), updated Pannellum library, fixed problem with xargs.
 Added support for 4096 (gen2?) videos.
 Fixed problem with bad output video length.
 Note: Windows version not tested.
 - 2017-10-04: added ```-p``` option for parallel video stitching (contribution by kwahoo2).
 On some machines it should greatly reduce video stitching time (ex.
 33 s vs ~13 s).
 Use